digitalave/digitalave-old-website-2023-07-06/_posts/2020-04-06-How-To-Install-and-configure-Jenkins-on-Ubuntu-18.04.md

 sudo apt-get install jenkins
 ```

 Jenkins service will automatically start after the installation process is complete.
-You can verify it by printing the service status
+You can verify it by printing the service status.

 ```bash
 sudo systemctl status jenkins
 ```

-If it isn't enabled/started automatically.
+If it isn't enabled,/started automatically.

 ```bash
 sudo systemctl enable jenkins